-- 1. To do this, use the Create: RFC Destination (SM59) function on the RFC: Current tab page in the Landscape: Connectivity window. - 2.
+- 1. In the Landscape RFC window, choose the RFC Destination (SM59) function. - 2.
 Enter the following parameters:

 Field Entry SAP System SAP system that you want to set up the connection to.
-The list contains all SAP systems that you have registered using Create Connection .
+The list contains all SAP systems that you have registered using Create Connection.
 RFC Destination Name of the RFC destination.
 Description Meaningful description of the purpose